fossasia/support.eventyay.com/schedule-event-pages/How-to-feature-speakers-on-the-event-main-page.md

+---
+title: How to feature speakers on the event main page
+---

 # How to feature speakers on the event main page?

 Every time when you organise an event, you would receive a number of speaker submissions and you want to display your key or featured speakers to your main page on `Eventyay`.
 In order to display or to feature your speakers, please follow these steps: